PythonRSAS/pythonrsas.github.io/_posts/2020-02-01-6-credit-scoring-platforms-and-in-house-solutions.md

 Value proposition:
-> ZAML® (Zest Automated Machine Learning) is a machine learning credit and risk modeling solution with *end-to-end explainability* and **compliant** and allows flexible Engagements
+> ZAML® (Zest Automated Machine Learning) is a machine learning credit and risk modeling solution with *end-to-end explainability* and **compliant** and allows flexible engagements

-With Automated Machine Learning from Zest, lenders small and large are able to originate more loans with greater confidence by assessing borrower risk more accurately—all while remaining compliant with regulatory demands. hundreds of variables and thousands of interaction effects.

 Its target industries are: consumer lending (include auto and mortgage), commercial lending, insurance and telecom.

+Zest promises that lenders small and large (banks) can originate more loans with greater confidence by assessing borrower risk more accurately—all while remaining compliant with regulatory demands as their models use hundreds of variables and thousands of interaction effects.

 The company is based in Burbank, CA, and seems to promote a great working enviroment, with the mission "Our mission is to make fair and transparent credit available to everyone."